 Telephone Pole Farm

 This offbeat “farm” started as a testing site for AT&T’s Bell Labs in the 1920s.
-The tidy rows of poles look like they are growing, but realistically they were planted for testing purposes when the wood telephone poles needed to be durable.
-They used woodpeckers and insects to test their durability, and later it was adapted as a place for pole repair workers to practice their climbing.
+The tidy rows of poles look like they are growing, but realistically, they were planted for testing purposes when the wooden telephone poles needed to be durable.
+They used woodpeckers and insects to test their durability, and later, it was adapted as a place for pole repair workers to practice their climbing.
 You can snap a few photos for the ‘gram at this NJ attraction and then head to the Evans Family Forest Preserve adjacent property, a scenic wooded area for hiking and spotting local wildlife.

 North Road, Chester, NJ 07930